 While we will look at the most important study on the topic below, it is important to note that there is a lack of hard evidence that links CBD with an improvement in CP symptoms.
 However, researchers have come up with a few theories on how CBD could provide relief for cerebral palsy patients.

-A 2012 clinical trial* by Jody Corey-Bloom et al., published in CMAJ, was conducted at the San Diego School of Medicine.
-The study involved giving 30 multiple sclerosis patients a placebo or synthetic THC.
-Those who used the weed experienced a 33% reduction in spasticity compared to MS patients who consumed the placebo.
-There were also noticeable reductions in perceived muscle-related pain.
+A 2012 clinical trial by Jody Corey-Bloom et al. involved giving 30 multiple sclerosis patients with treatment-resistant spasticity a placebo or smoked cannabis.
+Those who used cannabis experienced a reduction in spasticity compared to MS patients who consumed the placebo.
+There were also noticeable reductions in perceived pain.

 Important Studies on the Impact of CBD on Cerebral Palsy

-Cerebral palsy has a significant impact on the child and his/her family.
+Cerebral palsy has a significant impact on the child and his or her family.
 While up to 10,000 babies are born with the condition annually, as many as 1,500 are not diagnosed until they go to school.
-Almost half of children with CP are unable to walk independently and parents are desperate for a solution.
-At present, the total lifetime care costs to look after a child with cerebral palsy is $1 million.
+Less than half of children with CP are unable to walk independently and parents can be desperate for a solution.
+At present, the total lifetime care costs to look after a child with cerebral palsy exceeds $1 million.
 Small wonder then that parents are keen to find out more about what CBD can do for their kids.

-Luba Blumkin performed one of the most relevant studies into CBD’s effects on CP with the aid of a marijuana supplier called Tikun Olam.
-The 2017 study*, which was conducted by the Wolfson Medical Center near Israel’s capital, Tel Aviv, analyzed the effect of CBD on 36 children (aged 1-17) with cerebral palsy.
-20 of the volunteers have finished the testing stage.
+Luba Blumkin performed one of the most relevant studies into CBD’s effects on complex motor disorder with the aid of a cannabis supplier called Tikun Olam.
+Nineteen of the 25 patients studied had cerebral palsy.
+The 2017 study, which was conducted by the Wolfson Medical Center near Israel’s capital, Tel Aviv, analyzed the effect of CBD on 36 children (aged 1-17) with cerebral palsy.
+To date, 20 of the volunteers have finished the testing stage.

-According to Blumkin, the study focused on kids with the highest level of motor disorders.
-Such children also have associated problems such as painful bowel movements and problems chewing and swallowing.
-The pain gets worse over time and results in sleeping difficulties.
-After analyzing the children for two months to ensure their conditions were stable, the team gave the kids marijuana oil three times a day via a feeding tube or orally.
+After analyzing the children for two months to ensure their conditions were stable, the team gave the kids cannabis oil three times a day via a feeding tube or orally.

 Within four months, there was a noticeable improvement in their condition.
 Blumkin asserts that the biggest positive change was in motor function.
-Other benefits included less pain and an improvement in bowel movements and sleep.
-One of Tikun Olam’s research managers, Lihi Bar-Lev Schleider, said that while the marijuana oil was safe, it can’t be used as the only treatment.
+Other benefits included less pain and an improvement in quality of life and sleep.

-The Wolfson Medical Center study was extremely important because, up until that point, there was relatively little data on CBD’s effect on cerebral palsy.
-A survey study* by Adam Hirsh et al., published in the March 2012 edition of the American Journal of Physical Medicine & Rehabilitation, found that marijuana provided the best relief for CP patients when compared to several other medications.
-However, only 5% of the sample group had ever used the drug for pain.
+The Wolfson Medical Center study was extremely important because, until that point, there was relatively little data on CBD’s effect on cerebral palsy.
+A survey by Adam Hirsh et al., published in the March 2012 edition of the American Journal of Physical Medicine & Rehabilitation, found that cannabis provided the best relief for CP patients when compared to several other medications.

 Final Thoughts on CBD & CP

-Overall, there is a suggestion that marijuana could have medical efficacy for individuals with cerebral palsy.
+Overall, there is a suggestion that cannabis could have medical efficacy for individuals with cerebral palsy.
 It could help with symptoms including spasticity, sleep disturbance, and pain.
-CBD is a non-intoxicating compound of marijuana and is legal in almost every state; with caveats and confusion!
+CBD is a non-intoxicating compound and is legal in almost every state.
 As it doesn’t get you high, medical researchers believe it is safe to give to children, although more studies are needed in the future.

 - Full-spectrum Hemp extract